ayooi/zmq-data-streaming/README.md

 immediate host.
 Another possibility might be simply to reserve ```tcp://``` endpoints for inter-host distribution and ```ipc://``` for local only distribution

+## System Centralized vs. Distributed Host Centralized vs. True Decentralized

+An important question to answer is whether we should do a single DSL on the common host or something more distributed.
+We have two other options.
+Breaking up the DSL into an instance for each host or doing a true client side service discovery.
+We're pretty familiar with the concept of a System Centralized DSL so lets explore the other options:

+### Distributed Host Centralized

+* Each host has its own DSL deployed to it
+* Each DSL has to know of each other and share state.
+* This is a bit like the old host agents isn't it? and it kinda sucks because our hosts are not all the same
+* I think i'm abandoning the idea of a Distributed Host Centralized model as it kinda sucks

+##

 ## Procedure

 ### Registration